LevinJ/smart_pointers/README.md

 std::vector<GraphEdge *> _parentEdges; // edges to preceding nodes
 ```

-An alternative approach is to use a combination of `shared_ptr` and `weak_ptr`, it has two disadvantage.
+An alternative approach is to use a combination of `shared_ptr` and `weak_ptr`, but it has two disadvantage.

 1. The concept of exclusive ownership for outgoing edges are weakend.
-2. Code changes will be much more complicated.
+2. Code changes will be much more complicated, and are spread in more files.

 ## The Rule Of Five